Lemonade Tycoon 2

+Gameplay

+Lemonade Tycoon 2 has three modes: Time Mode, Money Mode, and Career Mode.
+The Time Mode tasks the player to sell as many glasses of lemonade in a set amount of time, while in Money Mode, the player must make a certain amount of money to beat another team.

 Locations

 Lemonade Tycoon has 19 locations where a stand can be located, which include The Bronx, Brooklyn, Greenwich Village, Central Park, Times Square, Statue of Liberty, and Grand Central Station.